DIFI-Consortium/DIFI-Certification/wireshark-dissector/README.md

 # Usage

-Copy the [DIFI plugin](difi-dissector.lua) to the Wireshark plugins directory.
-For Windows the directory has the following path:
+Copy [difi-dissector.lua](difi-dissector.lua) into the Wireshark plugins directory (you may have to create the plugins directory).
+For Windows the directory should have the following path:

      `C:\Users\<username>\AppData\Roaming\Wireshark\plugins`